shane-tomlinson/node-font-face-generator/README.md

           "latin": "/fonts/OpenSans-Regular-latin.ttf",
           "default": "/fonts/OpenSans-Regular-default.ttf"
         }
-      } ]
+      } ],
+    // font specific locale to URL keys.
+Locales defined here override
+    // the generic localeToUrlKeys passed in as configuration to
+    // .setup.
+    "localeToUrlKeys": {
+      "cz": "chinese"
     }
+  }
 };
 ```

-A single font may define multiple, locale specific URLs.
-For example, latin based locales can be specified under the "latin" url, Russian under
-"cyrillic", and Greek under "greek".
+A font have multiple, locale specific URLs.
+For example, Latin based locales can be specified under the `latin` url, Russian under `cyrillic`, and Greek under `greek`.
 If multiple urls are defined, the fallback locale `default` *must* be defined.

-`locale_to_url_keys` is an optional object that holds a dictionary of locales to urls. locale_to_url_keys kicks in if a locale cannot be directly found in the url list specified for a font.
+`localeToUrlKeys` is an optional object that holds a dictionary of locales to urls. localeToUrlKeys kicks in if a locale cannot be directly found in the url list specified for a font.
 For example:

 ```
-locale_to_url_keys = {
+localeToUrlKeys = {
   "en":    "english",   // will match for en, en-US, en-UK, en-CA, ...
   "es":    "spanish",   // will match for es, es-MX, en-AR, en-* "fr"     "french",